nitayneeman/react-components-styleguide/README.md

 ## Components

-This section lists components by popular categories.
+This section lists components by familiar categories.
 Each category specifies likely needed props (that might be inherited from other components or behavior compositions), accessibility guidelines and prominent extensions of this kind of component.

 ### Base